 The Village Market in Moab, Utah – the gateway to Arches and Canyonlands National Parks – is marking its 20th anniversary this year with a community celebration planned for May 2.

-“Upon entering the store, customers can sense a welcoming atmosphere that reflects our strong sense of community, thanks to our friendly and helpful staff,” said Deb Winters, assistant manager of The Village Market.
+“Upon entering the store, customers can sense a welcoming atmosphere that reflects our strong sense of community, thanks to our friendly and helpful staff,” said Deb Winters, assistant manager.
 “If we do not have a particular item in stock, we are always eager to check our resources and arrange to order it in.”

 “His approach to business management combines intelligence and grace, motivating us to strive for excellence and to be our best selves,” Winters said.

-Buxman regularly visits each of his four locations to assist with maintenance projects and daily operations.
-His area supervisors — including Jim Shrock and Sheyn Love — along with general manager Desiree West carry that same hands-on philosophy, working alongside staff on whatever needs to get done.
+Buxman regularly visits each of his four locations to help with maintenance projects and daily operations.
+Winters said the area supervisors – including Jim Shrock and Sheyn Love – along with general manager Desiree West carry that same hands-on philosophy, working alongside staff on whatever needs to get done.

-The anniversary celebration on May 2 will feature an outdoor front porch barbecue, complimentary giveaways and a prize wheel for customers.
-The event is designed as a thank-you to the Moab community that has supported the store for two decades.
+The anniversary celebration May 2 will feature an outdoor front porch barbecue, giveaways and a prize wheel for customers.
+The event is designed as a thank-you to the community that has supported the store for two decades.

 [RELATED: Populous West Home To Dynamic, Diverse Grocery Market]